Maximnord/Maximnord/README.md

 - 💙 My area of interests is: design and Web Development on JavaScript, PHP and their frameworks like React and Laravel.

 - ## ABOUT ME:
-- 🏋️‍♂️ Sportsman, coach, weightlifting and bodybuilding champion.
+- Fullstack Wed Developer, 🏋️‍♂️ Sportsman.

 ## CONTACT:
 - 📫 My personal email: maximnord@gmail.com